 ESTP is an Open Access journal.
 Thus, we encourage authors to use or refer to the final, definitive version of their article on their personal or institutional web sites as soon as it becomes available (remembering that articles published by ESTP are usually made available as OnlineFirst articles before the print edition is released).
 Authors also have the choice of posting the PDF version of their articles as well as a link to the PDF version hosted on ESTP’s web site.
 Authors may post a copy of their articles on their personal or institutional web site or share it on personal social media pages.
 Citation or link to the published article need to be included.

 Reusing the Published Articles

-While publishing rights of the manuscripts belong to ESTP, authors certainly have the right to republish their articles, in whole or in part, in any book, article, or other scholarly work, provided that they give credit to ESTP.
+While publishing rights of the manuscripts belong to ESTP, authors certainly have the right to republish part of their work.
 For uses or for questions please consult the Editor at email@example.com.